klgraham/lua-c-embedding/README.md

 ## Using Lua From Java

-See jni_notes.md for examples of how to use LuaJIT from Java.
+See jni_notes.md for examples of how to use Lua from Java.